 - The Museum can offer on site: Both permanent and temporary exhibitions, different types of arrangements and lectures.
 The museum offers courses about photography in the field of preservation and digitalization.
 The museum offers drop-in advice on analouge photography, produces digital files or prints on demand.

 - Exhibitions: The museum's main exhibition is The Renbjoer Room, an exhibition about the chemist Harald Renbjoer, a pioneer in colour photography.
 It displays a selection of Harald- and his son Per Renbjoer's pictures, amongst them what is known to be the oldest colour photography in Norway, The Skier from 1907.
 In addition, there is a fully restored chemistry laboratory and items from the photobusiness.
-Lastly, you can find a temporary exhibition, 1945 Afterthought and Consequences, which marks the 75th anniversary of the end of World War II.

 - The Collection: The collection contains archives from photographers from Levanger, Verdal, Steinkjer, Lierne, Meraaker etc. Of special interest is the archive from the colour photography pioneer Harald Renbjoer.
 The museum is also managing the archives of professional photographers like Sverre Bjerkan, Lars Larsen Ingulfsvand, Ingvald Groven, Martin Knoph, Lornts Larsson, Olga Anderson, Bjarne Wiseth, Astrid Knoph as well as and other photography archives created by amateurs.
 Additional information about the collection and the archives is here,pictures can be viewed at Digitalt Museum.
 Wideroes air photos is available from Levanger Municipality Maps.